Achilles Tear and Repair

 Cause of Achilles tears

-The Achilles typically won’t tear with straight-line running or even straight-line sprinting as this does not usually place enough force through the tendon to tear.
+The Achilles typically won’t tear with straight-line running or even straight-line sprinting, as this does not usually place enough force through the tendon to tear.
 The most common way the Achilles will tear is when an athlete is either landing from a jump or cutting and their ankle excessively dorsiflexes (moves upward) rapidly, which is why you often see a cornerback tearing their Achilles when they are transitioning from their backpedal to sprinting forward or laterally (ex.
 Richard Sherman).3,4 In that example, the cornerback will have been backpedaling quickly (creating force through the Achilles) and suddenly plants his foot (foot goes into dorsiflexion) and immediately changes direction, putting stress through the Achilles.
-As mentioned, the Achilles takes on up to 10x one’s body weight during these motions, and in some instances, these motions create more force than the Achilles can take on, leading to a tear.
+As mentioned, the Achilles takes on up to 10 times one’s body weight during these motions, and in some instances, these motions create more force than the Achilles can take on, leading to a tear.

 The other method of Achilles tear is when a player is running and gets tackled from behind, and the defender pins the runner’s heel under their body, but the runner’s shin continues to move forward.
 Consequently, this creates a greater than normal stretch on the Achilles and can lead to tears as well, which is similar to how D’onta Foreman injured his Achilles in 2017.
+While this mechanism can happen, emerging data from NFL and collegiate injury reports show that over 60% of Achilles tears occur during non-contact deceleration or planting movements, supporting the theory that biomechanical overload, not contact, is the most common mechanism.⁵

 Surgical procedure – Achilles tear

-For an athlete to return to full athletic function from a torn Achilles tendon, they must undergo surgery as a surgically repaired Achilles tendon has shown superior functional recovery compared to nonsurgical care.5 When tendon tears, the torn portions of the tendon must be aligned perfectly to heal, and with the Achilles, this can only happen if the torn portions are surgically sutured together.
+For an athlete to return to full athletic function from a torn Achilles tendon, they must undergo surgery, as a surgically repaired Achilles tendon has shown superior functional recovery compared to nonsurgical care.5 When a tendon tears, the torn portions of the tendon must be aligned perfectly to heal, and with the Achilles, this can only happen if the torn portions are surgically sutured together.
 There are several different techniques surgeons will use to repair the torn Achilles tendon, and often a surgeon’s preference and training will determine the type of surgery performed.

 During surgery, the patient will be under spinal anesthesia and will be face down on the surgery table.
-The surgeon will make an incision to the skin in the area of the Achilles tear.
-From here, the surgical technique may vary, but ultimately they will use sutures to put the torn ends in contact with one another, allowing the torn portions of the tendon to heel together.
+The surgeon will make an incision in the skin in the area of the Achilles tendon.
+From here, the surgical technique may vary, but ultimately, they will use sutures to put the torn ends in contact with one another, allowing the torn portions of the tendon to heal together.

 In some procedures, the surgeon will create 2 or 3 bundles of the tendon from each end and overlap them.
 In contrast, other surgeons will place sutures on the top portion of the tear, drill holes near the heel bone, and direct sutures upward through there to meet the sutures at the top of the tear and pull the two ends together.5 At the end of the surgery, the surgeon will ensure the torn ends are sutured together by squeezing the calf muscle and ensuring that this leads to a plantarflexion motion at the ankle.